ericwkw/football_stats_app/README.md

 # Football Stats App

-A Next.js application for tracking and analyzing football statistics.
+A Next.js application for tracking and analyzing football statistics for teams and players.

 ## Features